Rigsby sisters: June 2016

 State Farm has lodged a case in the U.S. Supreme Court, State Farm Fire & Casualty Co. v.
 United States ex rel.
 Rigsby, to be heard in the term which commences in October 2016.
 State Farm is arguing that the attorneys for the Rigsbys violated a part of the False Claims Act, that is they released documents which were under the 60 day seal rule.
 The decision of the Supreme Court has ramifications beyond the matter being argued, as the Rigsbys attorneys argue that State Farms actions could involve thousands of cases.
 State Farm want clarification on the 60 day seal rule as in this particular matter the breaching of the rule was overlooked by a lower court and the action allowed to continue.

 November 1, 2016

 Arguments before the Supreme Court.
 The justices will vote at the end of the week, but the complexity of the case means that it will most probably come down to a written judgement after they achieve consensus over the winter.
 The case is pending.

+December 6, 2016

+The U.S. Supreme Court decision for State Farm Fire & Casualty Co. v.
+United States ex rel.
+Rigsby was finalized on December 6, 2016, with a unanimous 8-0 ruling against State Farm.